rafid29mehda/All-About-ECG/Feature Extraction/README.md

 4. **Morphological Features**: These describe the **shape** of the ECG waves, like how tall or wide they are.
 5. **Statistical Features**: These are like summarizing the ECG signal with numbers, such as its average or how spread out it is.
 6. **Wavelet-Based Features**: These use a special math tool called wavelets to break the ECG into different “zooms” to find hidden patterns.
+7. **Entropy-Based Features**: These measure how “messy” or unpredictable the ECG signal is, like checking how chaotic a playground game is.
+8. **Nonlinear Features**: These look at complex, non-straight-line patterns in the ECG, like finding hidden twists in a story.
+9. **Dimensionality Reduction Techniques**: These simplify a big set of features into a smaller, easier-to-use set, like summarizing a long book into a few key points.
+10. **Feature Selection Methods**: These pick the best features for analysis, like choosing the most important ingredients for a recipe.

 Let’s break each one down with explanations and examples, so you can understand them step by step.